Peter the Great's capture of Rasht: Aftermath

 By now, Rasht was in firm hands of the Russians.
 Following the Safavid defeat, Peter now sent four battalions of regular troops under Brigadier Levashev to replace Shipov.
 Following his arrival in Gilan in September 1723, he decisively dealt with the (remaining) opposition in the province.

 Under the circumstances and with Russia keeping the offensive, king Tahmasp II had no choice but to negotiate.
 The Treaty of Saint Petersburg was signed just a few months later after even more territorial losses, confirming all Russian conquerings of Iran's territories in the North Caucasus, South Caucasus, and contemporary northern Iran as made during the war.

 Peter was determined to keep Gilan, Mazandaran and the rest of the newly conquered territories from Iran in the Caucasus, and add them to Russia.
-In May 1724 the Tsar wrote to Matiushkin, Russian commander in Rasht, that he should invite "Armenians and other Christians, if there are such, to Gilan and Mazandaran and settle them, while Muslims should be very quietly, so that they would not know it, diminished in number as much as possible."
+In May 1724 the Tsar wrote to Matiushkin, Russian commander in Rasht, that he should invite "Armenia and other Christians, if there are such, to Gilan and Mazandaran and settle them, while Muslims should be very quietly, so that they would not know it, diminished in number as much as possible."
 Peter however never managed to fulfil these plans for the long-term future, for he died in 1725.

 The town, alongside the rest of Gilan as well as the other Caspian Sea coast provinces of what is modern-day Iran, remained in Russian hands for a decade until the Treaty of Resht of 1732 concluded by the government of Peter the Great's successor, Tsarievna Anna of Russia, and the newly emerging Iranian general and leader Nader Shah.
 The Russian forces evacuated from Gilan and all other provinces that Peter had conquered in 1734.